PickNikRobotics/deep_grasp_demo/moveit_task_constructor_dexnet/README.md

 ```

 ### Using Gazebo
 This demo allows you execute the motion plan in Gazebo.
 You have the option to load the images from a file or use the simulated depth camera.
+The `load_images` argument in `dexnet_demo.launch` specifies whether or not to load the images from a file.
+Set `load_images:=false` to use the simulated depth camera.
 Both the `color_image_file` and `depth_image_file` arguments in `dexnet_demo.launch` specify the name of the color and depth images to load.

 launch the robot in Gazebo:
 ```
 roslaunch deep_grasp_task gazebo_pick_place.launch
 ```

-The `load_images` argument in `dexnet_demo.launch` specifies whether or not to load the images from a file.
-Set `load_images:=false` to use the simulated depth camera.

-Important Note: It is recommended to use the provided images for the cylinder demo.
+**Important Note:** It is recommended to use the provided images for the cylinder demo.
 The Dex-Net data set contains only images using a downward facing camera, therefore, the GQ-CNN works best using images taken from above.
 The provided images of the cylinder have been tested and work with this demo.
 If you use set `load_images:=false` the demo is less likely to work.
 However, if you change the camera position to overhead as described in the `Camera View Point` section and use a different object such as the bar clamp then Dex-Net will perform better when `load_images:=false`.

 To run the pick and place demo:
 ```